manchestercoffeearchive/manchestercoffeearchive.github.io/freezing-coffee.md

 ### Refreezing coffee

-This has long thought to have a negative impact on coffee, but current advice is that refreezing of roasted coffee does not appear to have any significant negative effects.
+This has long been thought to have a negative impact on coffee, but current advice is that refreezing of roasted coffee does not appear to have any significant negative effects.
 This may be due to the extremely low water-content of roasted coffee.
 Michael Cameron has advised that re-freezing is not something to worry about: